Last updated on October 2nd, 2023 at 04:23 pm

-Newton’s third law of motion states that To every action there is an equal and opposite reaction.
-This means for every action or force that acts on an object, there is a reaction force that is equal in magnitude and opposite in direction to the action force.
-And this reaction force acts on a different object.
+Newton’s third law of motion states that to every action there is an equal and opposite reaction.
+This means for every action or force exerted by the first object on the second object, there will be a reaction force that is equal in magnitude and opposite in direction to the action force.
+And this reaction force is exerted by the second object on the first object.
 This law is also phrased as Newton’s 3rd law.

 Action Force Versus Reaction Force – they don’t cancel each other

 The action-reaction forces always act on different objects as per Newton’s third law.
-In the above example action acts on object B and the reaction acts in turn, on object A.
+In the above example, the action acts on object B and the reaction acts in turn, on object A.

-As a result, the two forces do not cancel.
-In the above example, action force would be drawn on the free-body diagram of object B and similarly the reaction force would be shown on the FBD of object A.
+As a result, the two forces do not cancel each other.
+In the above example, the action force would be drawn on the free-body diagram of object B and similarly, the reaction force would be shown on the FBD of object A.

 When we walk we apply force on the ground.
 This is an action force.
 The ground in turn applies an equal but opposite force (Reaction) which helps us to walk.

-Details of this is available here with Free Body Diagrams: How friction helps in walking
+Details of this are available here with Free Body Diagrams: How friction helps in walking

 You can get a better understanding from this post: A few Elevator case studies

 Not Feeling Weight in Free Fall